lkonst/lkonst/README.md

 - 👋 Hi, I’m @lkonst
-- 👀 I’m interested in Python programming language
+- 👀 I’m interested in the Python programming language
-- 🌱 I’m currently learning Django and Flask framework
+- 🌱 I’m currently implementing projects in the Django and Flask frameworks
-- 💞️ I’m looking to collaborate on Python based projects
+- 💞️ I’m looking to collaborate on Python-based projects
 - 📫 How to reach me, my email is @gmail.com

 <!---